ryderstorm/pocketsmith-mcp-python/README.md

 - Ensure .env is present or environment vars are exported in your shell.
 - Confirm Python 3.11+ with `python --version`.
 - If Ty errors on callability, avoid calling decorated tools internally; use internal helper functions (already done for transactions).

+## Design Notes for Contributors

+- user_id auto-resolution
+  - Many curated tools accept an optional `user_id`.
+When omitted, `_resolve_user_id` calls `GET /me` and returns the integer `id`.
+  - If `/me` does not return a valid integer id, `_resolve_user_id` raises `RuntimeError`.
+  - This improves UX for single-user/chat contexts, while still allowing explicit `user_id` for admin/multi-user cases.

+- Internal helpers vs decorated tools
+  - Curated tools do not call other decorated tools directly.
+Instead, internal helpers like `_fetch_transactions` and `_fetch_category_transactions` are used to keep type-checkers (Ty) happy and avoid nested tool invocation.

+- Env flags and surface area
+  - `POCKETSMITH_WRITE_MODE` only toggles a runtime indicator; it does not expose write-capable tools by itself.
+  - `POCKETSMITH_INCLUDE_AUTOTOOLS` controls exposure of all OpenAPI-generated tools.
+By default, only curated read-only tools are exposed to keep the surface small and safe.